 4. Giving something for free

-Giving customer something for free is another common ecommerce psychology trick.
+Giving customers something for free is another common ecommerce psychology trick.
 The idea behind this psychology relies on reciprocity.
 Reciprocity works as people don’t like to feel indebted to others, and if they do, they will try and make up for it.
 Therefore, online stores use this ecommerce psychology trick by offering an additional item or service for free.

 5. Creating urgency with scarcity

 You have likely noticed online marketplaces displaying limited-time offers, low stock levels and how many people are looking at the same item.
-These are all typical examples of how online stores create false sense of urgency.
+These are all typical examples of how online stores create a false sense of urgency.

 As consumers, we are more likely to commit to a purchase of an item that we think is going out of stock quickly.
 If you were unsure of making a purchase before, the fear of missing out (FOMO) on it can spur you into action.
+While scarcity is commonly used in ecommerce, it’s also one of the main factors that make buying art or NFTs attractive.

 6. Visual tricks